SolarPi/Solar-Pi/Docs/docs/getting-started.md

 # Getting Started

 Your Solar Pi is a Raspberry Pi based computer.
-It can do almost anything you want, if you know how to program it.
-We aim to teach you how to use a computer and how to code, so that you have an advantage over others when you get employed.
+It is capable of performing many tasks a lot faster than a human and it can do almost anything you want, if you know how to program it.
+We aim to teach you how to use a computer and how to code, as it'll give you many more skills.

 Good luck, and we hope that you enjoy using your Solar Pi!